NORD gratefully acknowledges Suzee Lee, MD, Assistant Professor, UCSF Memory and Aging Center, for assistance in the preparation of this report.

 Clinical Testing and Work-Up

-An electrocardiogram (EEG), a test which measures the electrical activity of the brain is generally unhelpful and not diagnostic of neurodegenerative disease.
+An electroencephalogram (EEG), a test which measures the electrical activity of the brain is generally unhelpful and not diagnostic of neurodegenerative disease.

 Imaging techniques such as computerized tomography (CT) scanning and magnetic resonance imaging (MRI) may be used to rule out other conditions or reveal characterized brain tissue degeneration within the cerebral cortex and basal ganglia.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures including the brain.
 An MRI uses magnetic field pulses to produce cross-sectional images of particular organs and bodily tissues such as the brain.